 Kingstone CEO Art Ayris with veteran Kingstone artist Danny Bulanadi and his agent Frank Baldervarona

 Sometimes God gives you a dream or a task or a vision and you just know that it just has to be done.
-But sometimes, for whatever divine reasoning that will only be understood in another time and place, God also sovereignly allows daunting challenges in the fulfilling of that call and vision.
+But sometimes, for whatever divine reasoning that will be only be understood in another time and place, God also sovereignly allows daunting challenges in the fulfilling of that call and vision.
 That is the Kingstone story.

 Ayris and his mother Dr. Beulah “Boots” Ayris.

-The local prison brought in prisoners to donate blood, so the little boy would live.
-Ayris’s mother remarked she would never look at prisoners in the same way again.
+At the age of four his father did not know Ayris was walking behind him as he was using a mower and a piece of metal came out penetrating Ayris’s stomach and intestines.
+He was rushed to the hospital for emergency surgery but as he was losing blood the hospital realized it did not have enough blood to save him.
+The local prison brought in prisoners to donate blood so the little boy would live.
+Ayris’s mother remarked she would never look at prisoners the same way again.
 Maybe that is also why Kingstone likes to donate their much-requested products to prisons and juvenile centers.

 Kingstone central Florida warehouse

-As Kingstone began making traction they received with the rest of CBA retail market the devastating news that Family Christian Stores was going bankrupt and withholding payments due plus inventory.
-“We know it damaged everyone but at the time Family was 30% of our business and was a major hit on the bow of our little ship.
-Torpedo Number 2 almost put us under.”
+As Kingstone began making traction they received, like the rest of CBA market, the stunning news that Family Christian Stores was going bankrupt and withholding payments due plus inventory.
+“We know it damaged everyone but at the time Family was 30% of our business and was a major hit on the bow of our little ship, we almost didn’t survive ‘Torpedo Number 2’.”

-One of the key verses for Kingstone is Psalm 145:11-12, ‘They will tell of the glory of your kingdom and speak of your might, so that all people may know of your mighty acts and the glorious splendor of your kingdom.’
-During the darkest of times the founder clung to that Scripture and many others.
-“God saw us all the way through.
+Ayris closes the story with a Scriptural reminder of Psalm 145:11-12, ‘They will tell of the glory of your kingdom and speak of your might, so that all people may know of your mighty acts and the glorious splendor of your kingdom.’
+“During the darkest of times I would cling to that Scripture and many others – and God saw us all the way through.
 He is faithful.
-The Kingstone Bible is a graphic and visual testimony to that.”
+The Kingstone Bible is a testimony to that.”